 Mighty Global Impact

-The Mighty Heart is a product of the Business Plan for Peace, which offers the skills, knowledge and tried and tested strategies for preventing war – which, if scaled up and extended over 10 years, can prevent armed violence and war worldwide.
-For example:
+The Mighty Heart is a product of the Business Plan for Peace, which offers the skills, knowledge and tried and tested strategies for preventing destructive conflict – which, if scaled up and extended over 10 years, can prevent armed violence around the world.
+We do this by promoting:

 Want to join?

 Our next Open Course for individuals will run every Tuesday from 26 April 2022 from 14:00-16:00 BST (13:00-15:00 GMT).
 You can register by following the link below.